python/cpython/Doc/c-api/apiabiversion.rst

    Thus ``3.4.1a2`` is hexversion ``0x030401a2`` and ``3.10.0`` is
    hexversion ``0x030a00f0``.

-   Starting with Python 3.11, this information is also available via the exported symbol `Py_Version`.
+   This version is also available via the symbol :data:`Py_Version`.

-.. c:var:: const long Py_Version
+.. c:var:: const unsigned long Py_Version

-   Exported symbol that provides the same version information as ``PY_VERSION_HEX``.
-Useful for determining the version of Python without having to run it, or when it is embedded into other binaries.
+   The Python runtime version number encoded in a single constant integer, with the same format as the c:macro:`PY_VERSION_HEX` macro.

    .. versionadded:: 3.11